Magheralin: The Ducks of Magheralin

 "Go home," says he/she, "you skitter ye.
 You're the Mayor of Magheralin."

+Orange Order

+The Orange Order has a long-standing history in Magheralin.
+It serves as the location for the Lower Iveagh West District which covers the broader area.
+Magheralin Orange Hall holds meetings, used for community events and band practice.
+Lodges that meet here include Magheralin True Blues LOL 112.
+The village also has an orange arch, representing Orange heritage and culture.

+Marching Bands

+The village has a number of marching bands that take parade in annual Orange walks, including the Twelfth of July.
+These bands include Magheralin True Blues Flute Band and Magheralin Accordion Band.

 Education

 Magheralin has two primary schools: Maralin Village Primary School and St. Patrick's Primary School.

 The Troubles

 During the period of The Troubles (1960s–1998), a number of incidents occurred in the area.
 On 18 October 1989, Robert Metcalfe, a 40-year-old Protestant civilian, was shot and killed by the Provisional Irish Republican Army while at his home in Drumnabreeze Road, Magheralin.
 And, in January 1991, Jervis Lynch, a 26-year-old Catholic civilian, was shot and killed by the Ulster Volunteer Force (UVF) while at his home in Acres Road, Magheralin.

 Sports

+Magheralin Village F.C. is the town's village's representing football club.
+They are nicknamed "the ducks" and they play in the Mid Ulster Football League.
+They were Division 4 champions in the 2018/19 campaign.
+The club hold an annual duck race.